-- a) is sized over 2ha; and - b) includes a single residential dwelling; and - c) where primary production uses and associated improvements are secondary to the value of the residential home site and associated residential improvements.
+- a) is sized over 2 hectares; and - b) includes a single residential dwelling; and - c) where primary production uses are secondary to the value of the residential home site and associated residential improvements.

-The differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
+The differential rate will be used to fund items of expenditure described in the Budget adopted by

+Council.
 The level of the differential rate is the level which Council considers is necessary to achieve the objectives specified above.